Galaxyqasar/commentsense-server/README.md

 			- "/api/signout ..." // requires the sid to be set as a cookie
 			- "/api/signout?username=my username"
 			- "/api/signout?sid=1a2b3c4d5e6f789"

+- is username available:
+	- method: "GET"
+	- suburl: "/api/checkuser"
+	- arguments: (in the url)
+		- username
+	- response:
+		- possible status-codes: 200, 409
+	- description:
+		- check if the given username is already taken or not
+		- examples:
+			- "/api/checkuser?username=my username"

 - get user data: